Aircloak/TrainingMaterial/Analyst workshop.md

 - Internal handbook with Telefonica specific gotchas and learnings
 - How to find help (the docs)
   – 1st level support at Telefonica, 2nd level support at Aircloak
+- Q/A and play around and ask questions if you get stuck

 # Auxiliary